mesg-foundation/prototype-content/legal/product/architecture.md

 - The dispatcher rewards the service's developer from the user's tokens
 - The dispatcher rewards itself from the user's tokens

+## Distributed network

+Connectors and runners are easily runable by anyone who wants to participate to the network.
+A proof of stake system will prevent people to try to cheat with the network.

+An event is considered valid when a minimum percent of the network's connectors send the same event to the dispatcher.
+All connectors that are too slow are discarded.
+The faster a connector is, higher the reward will be.

+Runners are tested by the dispatcher by sending "test" execution.
+If the runner failed to execute it or modify in any way the data, it will be discarded.
+As the dispatcher choose the runner, a fast and reliable runner will receive more reward than a slow.

+## Token

+All part of the network will get reward based on their speed, realibity and computation time/power.
+Also, we could let the user choose the price per "gas" he is ready to pay in order to prioritize its event (maybe its not super fair..)

 ## Connectors